-Examples of a few fringe words for Thanksgiving may be turkey, pie, football, thankful.
+Thanksgiving fringe words may include turkey, pie, football, and thankful.

 Many AAC devices have social questions, or words that allow an individual to create social questions, programmed on them.
-Individuals who use AAC can lead or participate in conversations surrounding the special events, as well as conversations about favorite foods, sports teams, or TV shows or more.
+Individuals who use AAC can lead or participate in conversations surrounding the special events, as well as conversations about favorite foods, sports teams, TV shows, and games.

 If you think about a typical conversation during a meal around a holiday (we hope they are peaceful!), there is likely a mix of holiday-related and non-holiday-related topics.
 Social questions an individual may ask or answer can include both holiday-related and non-holiday-related topics.